nur4o4/nur4o4.github.io/index.md

 ## Test website

-Welcome to my website, I don't know what I'm doing <3
+Welcome to my website, I don't know what I'm doing <3 [Learn even more about me here!](about)

 ### My favorite artists